tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Engage students by highlighting the benefits of this technology on finance and banking, slack out [this article from Deloitte](../Supplemental/deloitte-nl-fsi-chatbots-adopting-the-power-of-conversational-ux.pdf) where they can learn more about the impact of chatbots in financial services.

-Present to students the use cases shown on the _Example Chatbots Use Cases_ slide, ask a couple of them if they are familiar with services like these, and what were their experience.
+Present to students the use cases shown on the _Example Chatbots Use Cases_ slide, ask a couple of them if they are familiar with services like these, and what was their experience.

 Explain to the class the technologies we will use Today and highlight the following:

-* By the end of Today's class, we will create a robo advisor using AWS.
+* By the end of Today's class, we will create a robo-advisor using AWS.

 * Amazon Lex is a service for building conversational interfaces into any application using voice and text.

 * Amazon Lambda is a computing service that runs code in response to events.
-We will use this service to program the actions of the robo advisor.
+We will use this service to program the actions of the robo-advisor.

-* In order to interact with final users, an Amazon Lex's bot can be deployed on a mobile application or a messaging platform such as Slack, Kik, or Facebook Messenger.
+* To interact with final users, a bot created with Amazon Lex can be deployed on a mobile application or a messaging platform such as Slack, Kik, or Facebook Messenger.

 Answer any additional questions before moving forward.